ngnjs/chassis-lib/README.md

 unit tests.

 Chassis uses [karma](http://karma-runner.github.io/) and [tap/tape](https://www.npmjs.com/package/tape) for unit testing.
 For pre-production CI testing, we use [Sauce Labs](http://saucelabs.com) to test against a myriad of browsers.
-However; this can be a time consuming process when making lots of changes or simple small updates.
+However; this can be a time-consuming process when making lots of changes or simple small updates.

 To make development easier, there is a separate npm script for running a "gut check" within your local development environment: `npm run-script localtest`.
 It only tests against Chrome, which must be installed on your local computer to work.
 This opens a new Chrome window, runs the tests, then closes Chrome.
 Again, this is a "gut check" designed for rapid local development.
-Most tests that pass in Chrome will pass is other modern browsers, but not everything.
+Most tests that pass in Chrome will pass in other modern browsers, but not everything.
 If you have concerns, check [caniuse.com](http://caniuse.com) to see what is supported and what isn't.

 At this time, Chassis targets support for Chrome 40+, Firefox 31+, IE 11, Edge 13, Safari 9, and